-Earlier this month, over 80 organizations partnered with Hack OHI/O to put together the largest hardware competition in Ohio.
+Earlier this month, over 80 organizations-including AEP, Honda, and Batelle- partnered with Hack OHI/O to host the largest hardware competition in Ohio.
 For 24 hours, students and their advisers work on a project, competing for prizes and the funds to continue the project beyond the competition.
-This year, May We Help sponsored and connected Make OHI/O with their humanitarian engineering project: an adapted dog treat launcher for a Cincinnati resident and her dogs.
+This year, May We Help sponsored and connected Make OHI/O with a humanitarian engineering project: an adapted dog treat launcher for a Cincinnati resident and her dogs.

 View the Hack OHI/O website and May We Help for more insight into their initiatives and future events.
 TAP was so grateful to witness the award ceremony and facilitate partnerships involved in the event.
-Below is a short video clip compiling some footage of the judging and presenting phase, along with the winners of “Most Socially Responsible” and “Highest Craftsmanship.”
+Below is a short video clip compiling footage of the judging and presentation phase, along with the winners of “Highest Craftsmanship” and “Most Socially Responsible.”

 Undergraduate Interns Matthew Ritzenthaler and Victoria Kinzel were interviewed by 10TV reporter Cierra Johnson, adding to our other recent media coverage!
 In this segment, Ritzenthaler and Kinzel explain the methodologies at the core of toy adaptation as well as the multifaceted benefits created by TAP’s partnerships for both engineering students attending Ohio State and children who acquire the toys.